robsloetjes/wordclock/docs/hardware.rst

 1. Paint or varnish the front plate and border slats in a color or varnish of your choice.
 2. Cover the backside of the front plate with paper.
 You can fixate it with regular tape.
 See picture 1.
 3. Put together the matrix of slats for the interior and glue it to the back of the front plate.
-See picture 2.
+See picture 2 and 3.
 4. Put together the pieces for the minute-leds.
 Glue them to the back of the front plate.
 See picture 2.
 5. Solder all electrical components and mount them in the woodwork, see chapter electrical setup.
 The template for the buttons can be used to hold them in place and glue them to the front plate when alle electrical components are ready to mount.
 6. Glue the 4 blocks to the front plate for screwing the back plate to the frame.
-See picture 3.
+See picture 4.
 7. Place the back plate.
 Make sure you have a cutout for the DC socket, 4 screwholes for screwing the back plate to the glued blocks and 1 hole for hanging the clock to a wall.
-See picture 4.
+See picture 5.

 Electrical setup
 ---------
-The fritzing scheme (picture 6) provides an overview how to solder the components.
+The fritzing scheme (picture 7) provides an overview how to solder the components.
 It is most easy to separate the power circuit, led strip connectors and wires for communication.

 **Power circuit:**
 It is important to understand that the led strip has contunious circuits for +5v, ground an data transfer.
 A WS2812B led can draw up to 60mA, which can add up to quite some current.
 Due to the small wire gauge in the led strip the resistance will grow and cause voltage drop.
 The leds at the end of the strip will be dimmer than at the beginning.
 This can be prevented by sourcing power to the led strip at multiple points.